Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/README.md

 # **Proxmox Astronomy Lab Documentation**

+---

+# ⚠ Disclaimer

+This project is a transparent, living process where we document our successes and our mistakes.
+We follow real-world ITIL project management principles, but this is also a learning experience.
+We show our work warts and all for transparency.
+Mistakes and course corrections are part of the process, and that's intentional.

+🔹 Security policies and best practices should not be blindly lifted from this repo.
+Every lab has unique needs, and configurations here are tailored to our environment.
+Always review and adapt security measures accordingly.

+---

 ## **1. Overview**

 Welcome to the **Proxmox Astronomy Lab documentation hub** – a comprehensive knowledge base documenting our infrastructure, processes, and research activities.
 This documentation serves as both a **practical operational resource** and a **public reference implementation** for others interested in building similar research environments.